tobybenjaminclark/mema/README.md

 * **Microphone** (Higher Quality for better Speech Recognition)
 * **Speaker/Headphones** (Headphones are reccommended)

-In terms of processing-specific requirements, currently MeMa is too demanding to run on small embedded systems such as **Raspberry Pi**, and it is reccommended to run MeMa on a mini-pc inside of the operating shell.
+In terms of processing-specific requirements, currently MeMa is too computationally demanding to run on small embedded systems such as **Raspberry Pi**, and it is reccommended to run MeMa on a mini-pc inside of the operating shell.
 For a more-specific reccommended set of requirements, see below:

 > `Recommended RAM: ` 8GB DDR4<br>
 > `Recommended CPU: ` Intel i5 (or equivalent) 4-Cores @2.4GHz<br>